-This is a quick post to let you know about an important change that Google are making to their web browser Google Chrome.
-You may have noticed the new Not secure notice at the top of your browser in the url bar on some websites:
+This is a quick post to let you know about an important change that Google is making to its web browser Google Chrome.
+You may have noticed the new Not secure notice at the top of your browser in the URL bar on some websites:

 To secure your website and remove the Non-secure notice you will need to install an SSL security certificate.

 What exactly is an SSL security certificate?
 I hear you ask.
 SSL certificates are little data files that connect a cryptographic key to an organisation.
-When installed an ssl security certificate activates the https:// at the beginning of your domain name and allows secure connections from a web server to browsers.
-Generally SSL is used to secure things like credit card transactions data transfer or logins, you often see them used on social media sites and when you make a payment via Paypal.
+When installing an SSL security certificate activates the https:// at the beginning of your domain name and allows secure connections from a web server to browsers.
+Generally, SSL is used to secure things like credit card transactions data transfer or logins, you often see them used on social media sites and when you make a payment via Paypal.

 If you’re interested in installing a security certificate for your website and would like our help we can manage the process for you for and are currently offering the service for a one of fee of £50 to our existing clients.
 If you’re not already one of our clients but would still like our help get in touch we’ll take a look at your site and quote you a one off fee.